Nick Gordon Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.97 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks 11th among all MLB pitching staffs.

-- The Guardians give up the eighth-fewest home runs in baseball (31 total, one per game).
+- Guardians pitchers combine to give up 34 total home runs at a rate of one per game (to rank 11th in baseball).

-- Battenfield (0-2) gets the starting nod for the Guardians in his fourth start of the season.
-He's put together a 4.67 ERA in 17 1/3 innings pitched, with 14 strikeouts.
+- The Guardians will send Quantrill (1-2) to the mound to make his seventh start of the season.
+He is 1-2 with a 4.73 ERA and 17 strikeouts in 32 1/3 innings pitched.

-- The righty last appeared in relief on Sunday, when he threw two innings against the Boston Red Sox, allowing three earned runs while giving up three hits.
+- In his most recent time out on Monday, the righty tossed 7 1/3 innings against the New York Yankees, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.